Heiwadai Park

 Heiwadai Park (平和台公園) or Miyazaki Peace Park is a municipal park in Miyazaki, Miyazaki on Japan's Kyushu Island.
 A popular honeymoon destination for Japanese couples, the park's Peace Tower has generated controversy because of its place in Japanese history.

 Park description

 Heiwadai Park is located in the Shimokitagata-cho region of Miyazaki City.
 It has an area of 68.8 ha.
 The park houses the Miyazaki Shrine, which is devoted to Emperor Jimmu who by legend is from the Miyazaki region.

 History

 The park was constructed in 1939 to commemorate the 2,600th anniversary of Japan's Imperial establishment.
-The Hakko Ichiu tower, later renamed the Peace Tower, was built in 1940.
-When princess Takako Shimazu honeymooned there in 1960, the park became a favorite destination for Japanese newlyweds.
-Hibiya Park was designated Heiwadai's sister park in 1965, in a ceremony in which Heiwadai received doves from Hibiya.
+The Hakkō Ichiu tower, later renamed the Peace Tower, was built in 1940.
+After Princess Takako Shimazu honeymooned there in 1960, the park became a favorite destination for Japanese newlyweds.
+Hibiya Park in Tokyo was designated Heiwadai's sister park in 1965, in a ceremony in which Heiwadai received doves from Hibiya.